 In a new series of articles Professor Sean Brawley provides an overview on the current program of renewal of our course and unit quality assurance processes.
-This important work is now being finalised through the and now, Academic Senate is engaged in the finalisation of the associated policy suite.
+This important work is now being finalised through the MQ Operating Plan 2020-2024 and now, Academic Senate is engaged in the finalisation of the associated policy suite.

 In Part 1 of this series I introduced you to the new MQ Curriculum Lifecycle Framework.
 This Framework has been informed by our new approach to Quality Assurance, Enhancement and Improvement (QAE&I).
 In Part 2, I introduced you to the work that is currently underway to build our Quality System and the new suite of policies that will support this work.
 This policy suite is now moving through our institutional academic governance process for approval at the meeting of Academic Senate on 31 August.